openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Keep the following guidelines in mind when you create HTML content.

-* Use HTML tags to describe your content's meaning rather than its appearance.
-  For example, you should tag a title with the appropriate heading level (for example ``<h2>``) rather than making the heading simply appear like a heading by using visual elements such as bold text and a larger font size.
-Format list items as a list rather than using images of bullets or indents.
+* Use HTML tags to describe the meaning of content, rather than changing its appearance.
+For example, you should tag a section title with the appropriate heading level (such as ``<h3>``) rather than making the text appear like a heading by applying visual elements such as bold text and a larger font size.
+Format list items into a list rather than using images of bullets or indents.
 Using HTML to describe your content's meaning is valuable for learners who use screen readers, which, for example, can read through all headings of a specific level or announce the number of items in a list.

 * Use HTML heading levels in sequential order to represent the structure of a document.
 Well-structured headings help learners and screen reader users to navigate a page and efficiently find what they are looking for.

+  In your :ref:`HTML components<Working with HTML Components>`, be sure to apply only heading levels 3 through 6 to your content.
+Because HTML components are part of a complete page, and heading levels 1 and 2 are in use by other elements on the page, any text with a heading 1 or 2 style within an HTML component can interfere with the functionality of tools such as screen readers.

 * Use HTML list elements to group related items and make content easier to skim and read.
 HTML offers three kinds of lists.